RiotGames/key-conjurer/cli/README.md

 # or
 $ keyconjurer get <accountName/alias> -t <N>
 ```
-By default `N=60` so that any call will always request new keys.
+By default `N=5` so that any call will always request new keys if there is less than 5 minutes left.

 keyconjurer checks to see if the account you are requesting keys for is not the account
 you currently have keys for.
 If the accounts differ, new API keys are requested and a